brickcap/openresty_examples/book.md

 ```

-would be converted into the following lua table.
-We will be using `cjson.decode()`
+When decoded using `cjson.decode()` it would be converted into the following lua table.

 ```
 {